hebcal/hebcal-es6/README.md

 ### HebrewCalendar.reformatTimeStr(timeStr, suffix, options) ⇒ <code>string</code>
 Helper function to format a 23-hour (00:00-23:59) time in US format ("8:13pm") or keep as "20:13" for any other locale/country.
-Uses `CalOptions` to determine locale.
+Uses [CalOptions](#CalOptions) to determine locale.
+If `options.hour12` is `false`, locale is ignored and always returns 24-hour time.
+If `options.hour12` is `true`, locale is ignored and always returns 12-hour time.

 **Kind**: static method of [<code>HebrewCalendar</code>](#HebrewCalendar)